finbourne/lusid-sdk-python/sdk/docs/AborApi.md

 # **get_abor_properties**
 > AborProperties get_abor_properties(scope, code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] GetAborProperties: Get Abor properties
+[EARLY ACCESS] GetAborProperties: Get Abor properties

 Get all the properties of a single abor.